COVID-19 UPDATE: We are open and continue to serve our students. Learn More about our health & safety plans.

 If you're exploring career choices and find yourself fascinated by law, becoming a paralegal may be a great choice for you.
 This option offers the potential for an exciting, challenging and satisfying legal career.
 These professionals work in multiple areas of law, including contracts, civil lawsuits and real estate and can be responsible for duties that include assisting attorneys during trials by organizing case notes, doing legal research, preparing trial notes and legal briefs, and, in some cases, interviewing clients and/or witnesses.
-To qualify for this profession, you'll need to earn a certificate.
 Here, we'll go over the details of how to get a paralegal certificate.

 Clearing the air: The difference between getting your paralegal certificate and earning certifications